Swimmer goes missing from St. Lawrence River near Montreal

 Provincial police (SQ) also sent a helicopter to search the scene.

-Police say there's a high probability the man drowned, and that the search will continue until 9 p.m.
+Police say there's a high probability the man drowned.
+The search was halted Friday night due to a powerful current.

 Correction: A previous version of this story reported that the missing man was surfing when he disappeared.
 According to police, the man was not surfing at the time of his disappearance.
 He was swimming in the river.